• Skip to main content

 • Use the pieces to create other shapes.
 Can you make an arrow?
 What about another geometric shape like a trapezoid or a parallelogram?

-• Cut out the completed T from the second page of our printable, dissect and cut it into shapes to make your own T puzzle!
+• Cut out the completed T from the second page of our printable, dissect and cut it into different shapes to make your own T puzzle!

 • After completing the puzzle, re-scramble the pieces.
 How easy is it to re-find the solution?